 When you have the opportunity to attend The Masters, it’s naturally a special and memorable experience, since for most of us the invitations are rare.
 Combining a round of golf for your Masters Golf Trip is a prerequisite to insuring completeness to this special memory you’re planning.

 There are many options obviously, from the high end of staying at the Ritz Carlton Reynolds Plantation just east of Atlanta, or Champions Retreat right in Augusta, stopping off at Pinehurst, of Hilton Head, or Sea Island along the way.

-Our directory of the best public golf courses is comprised of the top rated and most recommended golf courses by the national golf publications with a few hidden gems by our members.
+Our guide is comprised of the top rated and most recommended golf courses by the national golf publications with a few hidden gems by our members.
 Use our Google Maps feature to narrow in on the area you’ll be basing on your trip to Augusta, assuming you’re not staying in town.

 Using our Georgia directory, the Greensboro area offers the Harbor Club and Long Shadow, as less expensive alternatives to Reynolds Plantation, to the south in Eatonton is Cuscowilla, a Coore/Crenshaw design.